 Curriculum

-The Computer Science Program at Poly's Upper School currently consists of four offerings:
+The Computer Science Department at Poly's Upper School currently has three core offerings:

 A handout with further information regarding each class is available here [PDF].